Ndushie/alx-system_engineering-devops/0x01-shell_permissions/README.md

 regular files are not  changed.
-The script in 12-directory_permissions creates a directory called my_dir with permissions 751 in the working directory The script in 13-change_group  script that changes the group owner to school for the file hello
+The script in 12-directory_permissions creates a directory called my_dir with permissions 751 in the working directory The script in 13-change_group  script that changes the group owner to school for the file hello The sctipt in 100-change_owner_and_group changes the owner to vincent and the group owner to staff for all the files and directories in the working directory